ClydeHoadley/Simple-samples-of-C-with-explanations/README.md

     This will be important when this program becomes the core of a binary tree program.
 There is an identical program sLinkedList.c using strings.

+    loadWordTable.c
+    An example C program using the Maira/MySQL database and C api to demonstrate reading an ascii data file of words (1 word per line) and storing each word into the database.
+    The program prompts the user for their MySQL username and password.
+The MYSERVER
+    #define statement should be updated to point to the correct MySQL server.

+    loadWordTable.c is a companion program of readDBWords.c and readDBWordsSorted.c
+    readDBWordsSorted and readDBWords are identical except for the format of the SELECT statement.

     maze1.csv
     Comma separated values data file of a maze for solving by rmaze.c  See the comments in rmaze.c